Addgene

 PROBLEM

-Scientists or educations interested in learning more struggle to navigate the various browsing pages
+Scientists or educations interested in learning more about Addgene struggle to navigate the various browsing pages

 On the mainsite, there are several browse pages (such as Browse Plasmids) that are meant to help make searching quicker and more approachable.
 But the unorganized structure of the current pattern makes little sense, making navigation difficult.